 A subset of “superficial” veins located immediately below the skin can sometimes be externally visible.
 When present, externally visible skin-surface veins vary in size and degree of visibility.
 Large veins that bulge through the skin surface >3mm are called “varicose veins”.
 Tiny veins (<1mm) visible at the skin surface are called spider veins.

 Varicose veins are most commonly caused by a underlying condition called “venous reflux”.
 Venous reflux refers to a situation where the one-way valves in the leg veins are not functioning correctly, which increases back-pressure.
 The most common veins to be affected with venous reflux are the Great Saphenous Vein and the Small Saphenous Vein, both of which are considered superficial leg veins.

-The catch-all medical name for condition where the veins in the lower part of the leg are under increased pressure is “chronic venous insufficiency” (CVI).
+A medical term for the condition where veins in the lower part of the leg are under increased pressure, secondary to valve dysfunction is “chronic venous insufficiency” (CVI).

 Another condition that can cause increased pressure in leg veins is venous obstruction.
 This situation arises when upstream veins become clogged (ie. with clot/thrombus), or narrowed (due to vein scarring, or vein compression).
 The impact of venous obstruction blood flow is complex and variable.
 Sometimes blood clots “completely” obstruct blood flow, and on other occasions blood clots are only “partially occlusive”.
 If a blood clot is partially occlusive, blood can continue to flow around the clot, and there may be minimal pressure-related symptoms in the lower leg.